Searching ...

 High state taxes

 Ohio has relatively high state taxes compared to other states, which can impact retirees on a fixed income.
 The sales tax rate is 6.25%, and the income tax rate varies from 0.495%-4.997%, depending on your income level.
-Social Security may not be taxed, but any withdrawals from your retirement accounts are.
+Social Security is not be taxed, but any withdrawals from your traditional retirement accounts are.
+Any financial plan for living in Ohio for retirement should factor in taxes and withdrawals from the retirement portfolio.

 Property taxes are notably high.
 Ohio’s just outside the top ten states for property tax burden, so while it won’t be as taxing as New Jersey or New York, you can expect to pay more in this area.